DevilDog685/Simple_Discord_Webhook-Bot/README.md

 The formatted message is then sent to the Discord webhook using the requests.post() method.
 The message is sent as a JSON payload with a "content" key containing the formatted message.

-Finally, the code checks if the message was sent successfully by checking the status code of the response.
-If the status code is 204, the message was sent successfully, and the code prints "Message sent successfully!" to the console.
-If the status code is anything else, the code prints "Error sending message.
-Status code:" followed by the status code returned by the webhook.